MicrosoftDocs/microsoft-365-docs/microsoft-365/frontline/flw-pilot.md

 Now that you successfully completed your first pilot with an initial group of frontline workers, it’s time to expand!
 Consider one of the following expansion options:

 - Expand the number of teams.
     - Instead of one location, can you do one region?
     - Would you want one team for the whole region or individual teams for each location?
-- Expand the features and capabilities.
+- Expand features and capabilities.
     - Was there a key feature that your frontline workers suggested I your feedback forms that you didn’t include in your initial feature set?

 We recommend working through this process as many times as needed to arrive at a solution, set of best practices, and training documentation for your frontline workers.